anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Misbinding of pledge by a faked domain registrar is countered as described in BRSKI security considerations (section 11.4).

-## Misuse of registrar-agent credentials
+## Misuse of Registrar-Agent Credentials
 Concerns have been raised, that there may be opportunities to misuse the registrar-agent with a valid LDevID.
 This may be addressed by utilizing short-lived certificates (e.g., valid for a day) to